MockingbirdME/game_md/core_rules/04 - actions.md

 ## Non-Combat Actions
 Many primary skills are used partially or entirely out of combat; a, by no means exhaustive, list of some common actions associated with each primary skill is listed below.
 Many non-combat actions have a _passive_ tag; actions with a _passive_ tag detail skill checks the GM will ask the players to make not actions the character chooses to make.

+#### Climb
+  - Primary Attribute: Body
+  - Primary Skill: Personal Movement
+  - Relevant Secondary Skills: Climb
+  - Relevant Secondary Skill Usage: add the character's rank bonus dice to the skill check and add the character's rank in additional successes on a successful or near failure skill check.
+  - Aiding Others: a character helping another climb adds one bonus die or their rank in the secondary skill bonus dice to that character's skill check.
+  - Description: climbing a well limbed oak tree or a stony cliff face with few handholds a climb skill check is what allows a character to scale any climbable surface.
+  - Difficulty: any given climb will have a difficulty determined by the GM (generally between 10 and 30) as well as a total number of successes needed to make the climb (generally between 3 and 30).
+A character may continue attempting to make a climb continuing to contribute successes towards the total needed until they reach the peak or fall and need to start over.
+  - Critical Failure: the character loses his grip and falls any distance already climbed, or fails to make any progress if already on the ground.
+A character who falls suffers regular falling damage.
+  - Failure: the character makes no progress towards their climb.
+  - Near Failure: the character contributes their rank in the secondary skill towards their progress.
+  - Success: the character contributes one plus their rank in the secondary skill successes towards their progress.
+  - Additional Success: each additional success adds one successes towards the character's progress.

 #### Flee/Pursuit
   - Primary Attribute: Body or Reflexes (player's choice over open clear terrain, reflexes only in difficult terrain).